A Real Path Forward for Dual Diagnosis in Asheville

 What Does “Dual Diagnosis” Actually Mean?

 Millions of people are in the same situation.
 You might be using substances to quiet your anxiety or numb feelings of depression, only to find the substance makes those feelings worse in the long run.
-It’s a vicious cycle that’s incredibly difficult to break on your own.
+It can happen in a few ways:

-• Making Things Worse:ย Substance use can actually trigger or intensify underlying mental health issues like anxiety and depression.
+• Making Things Worse: Substance use can actually trigger or intensify underlying mental health issues.

-• Shared Roots:ย Sometimes, things like past trauma, genetics, or even chronic stress are the root causes of both issues.
+• Shared Roots: Sometimes, things like past trauma, genetics, or even stress are the root causes of both issues.

 We See You.
 We Understand.